 The overview is that the majority of our gigs were performed in large venues across the nation, and that for me, the most memorable, signature performance was our Los Angeles debut at the Aquarius Theater (1966).

-We had our crowded hour, but consecutive months of zig-zag touring across the country with no record distribution support shortened the Machine’s commercial longevity; as did our management’s mindless disregard for significant booking, which deprived the Music Machine of tours in England, France — Germany and, by invitation, an offer to play the Monterey Pop Festival.
+We had our crowded hour, but consecutive months of zig-zag touring across the country with no record distribution support shortened The Music Machine’s commercial longevity; as did our management’s mindless disregard for significant booking, which deprived The Music Machine of tours in England, France — Germany and, by invitation, an offer to play the Monterey Pop Festival.

 … and even if You promise me my poet will not die, I fear the poet’s soul in me has told a poet’s lie…

-When producer Ross moved me to Warner Brothers it was for a combination of reasons; the MM had disbanded, Top 40 radio had morphed to ‘soft rock’, and the label and Ross didn’t want an album of rock-jams — which anybody thought to be cool was doing at the time [68/69].
+When producer Ross moved me to Warner Brothers it was for a combination of reasons; The Music Machine had disbanded, Top 40 radio had morphed to ‘soft rock’, and the label and Ross didn’t want an album of rock-jams — which anybody thought to be cool was doing at the time [68/69].
 They wanted hit singles, which is why the Warner Brothers album has such an eclectic approach; each track is (was) a singular, studio invention.

-The Warner’s album isn’t ‘fully realized’ because I was dealing with players who knew little of the legacy of the MM, even though (at the time) the use of the word legacy would have been presumptuous.
+Warner’s album isn’t “fully realized” because I was dealing with players who knew little of the legacy of The Music Machine, even though (at the time) the use of the word legacy would have been presumptuous.
 But I did have a sense that my work might be remembered as originative.
 I also knew that the musicians in the recording studio had no notion at all of what that legacy might be.
 They played my complicated arrangements correctly and tolerated my unyielding pursuit of excellence, and for that I am (and was), truly grateful.

 Each of us is born with a spiritual, motivational gift.
-There are seven, basic spiritual gifts as outlined in Scripture, mine happens to be the gift of Prophesy (the proclamation of Biblical truth).
+There are seven, basic spiritual gifts as outlined in Scripture, mine happens to be the gift of Prophecy (the proclamation of Biblical truth).

 A spiritual gift may manifest in our secular lives.
 For instance, a person with the gift of Exhortation (the gift of motivating spiritual encouragement in others) can sell ice cubes to Eskimos.

-Ignition is the musical evolution of the Ragamuffins into the Music Machine.
-This transformation can be heard in the opening four songs of Ignition, which were written specifically for the Music Machine (known then as the Ragamuffins).
+‘Ignition’ is the musical evolution of The Ragamuffins into The Music Machine.
+This transformation can be heard in the opening four songs of ‘Ignition,’ which were written specifically for the The Music Machine (known then as The Ragamuffins).